Warning: some readers may not find this tale tasteful.

 As the youngster of fifteen summers surveyed his surroundings and the improvements he had made, he decided he had made the best he could of the situation, that situation being that, less than a fortnight ago, the elders of his village had banished him from both the village and his tribe for being a troublemaker.
 While he knew it was true that he questioned in his mind everything not supported by evidence, he had recently made real attempts not to make his every doubt known to the rest of the village.
 That he was right about most of the controversial matters didn't give him much reason for hope for changes in tribal customs, but, still, he hoped.
 A person who was deemed a troublemaker would normally be put to death, and Elfred had expected exactly that when he was charged because he had no one to defend him; however, because of his age, he was given banishment from all the territory of the tribe.
 He remembered thinking as the elders went through the formal rite of banishment that it was a fate which, in most cases, would merely amount to death over a longer period of time, but, in his case, he didn't view the banishment as a tragedy.

 Although wolves, bears, boars, and, of course, human predators were not uncommon, even within the tribal border, and all Elfred was given to take along with him was the garment he wore, sandals, and a second-class iron knife, not one of the better steel knives most men carried, he knew that death was not so certain for him because, several summers ago, he had begun collecting supplies and weapons and secreting them in a spot where he and Becky could get them quickly and slip away to the north.
 They had begun talking of the journey north together when they were mere children because, even then, they knew they wanted to be together all their days; however, the cache had begun when Becky, not yet eleven summers, had, to their surprise, been forced to be a bride to a much-older man.
-They had known such a situation could occur and was likely; however, they were not prepared for it so soon because they had observed no warning signs, and, although he knew now that they should have slipped away immediately after she was forced to wed, even though their chance of surviving the journey without adequate preparation was dismal, they had tarried.
+They had known such a situation could occur and was likely; however, they were not prepared for it so soon because they had observed no warning signs.
+He knew now that they should have slipped away immediately after she was forced to wed, even though their chance of surviving the journey without adequate preparation was dismal.

 By the time he could scrounge together what was needed to help them survive and could get word to Becky, almost a year had passed and she had become pregnant.
 Her first pregnancy ended in only a few months, and she survived it; however, by the time she recovered sufficiently to travel, she was again pregnant and ill and died trying to give birth to the child.
 Something in Elfred died along with her, but he vowed not to live out his life among the people who had caused her death and kept making preparations to leave.
 While making their plans, he and she had recognized that one of them might die on the journey while the other survived, and they promised each other that, although they would never forget their love, the survivor would attempt to find another mate; however, they knew finding an acceptable mate would be difficult because neither would willingly have anyone who wasn't a match in intelligence, independence, and wit, traits they found in short supply among their fellow villagers and the other tribespeople they had met.
 Still, somewhere, there must be others like them, even other women like her, although tribal women were beaten down if they showed spirit.